-The financial statements of the Council have been prepared in accordance with the requirements of the Local Government Act 2002 which include the requirement to comply with New Zealand generally accepted accounting practice (NZ GAAP).
-The Financial Statements have been prepared in accordance with Tier 1 PBE Standards.
+The prospective financial statements of the Council have been prepared in accordance with the requirements of the Local Government Act 2002, which include the requirement to comply with New Zealand generally accepted accounting practice (NZ GAAP).
+The Financial Statements have been prepared in accordance with Tier 2 PBE Standards and disclosure concessions have been applied.